gergelypolonkai/gergelypolonkai.github.io/_posts/2012-06-14-wordpress-madness.markdown

 I’m a bit fed up that I had to install [MySQL](http://www.mysql.com/) on my server to have [Wordpress](http://wordpress.org/) working, so I’ve Googled a bit to find a solution for my pain.
-I found this:
+I found [this](http://codex.wordpress.org/Using_Alternative_Databases).
-[http://codex.wordpress.org/Using_Alternative_Databases].
 I don’t know when this post was written, but I think it’s a bit out of date.
 I mean come on, PDO is the part of PHP for ages now, and they say adding a DBAL to the dependencies would be a project as large as (or larger than) WP itself.
 Well,